pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/role-programmatic-restricted-view.md

 ## Scenario

 At a medical establishment, the central IT system holds patient data that you need to surface to different applications (and their users) according to the application's role: Receptionist, Nurse, and Doctor.
-Consequently, you will provide a read-only view of patient data, but the view will filter out specific sensitive fields depending on the viewer application's role.
-For example, the Receptionist's application should not be able to display the patient's current weight and medication.
+Consequently, you will provide a read-only view of patient data, but the view will filter out specific sensitive fields depending on the application's role.
+For example, the Receptionist's application should not be able to access the patient's current weight and medication.
 However, the Doctor's application needs this information to enable them to perform their job.

-> _Essentially, this example illustrates applying "field-level" access control in MongoDB.
-It applies programmatic role-based access control rules rather than declarative ones to enforce what data users can access within a view.
-Additionally, in a real-world situation, you would use a declarative role to limit the client application to only have access to the view and not the underlying collection._
+> _Essentially, this example illustrates how you can apply both "record-level" (a.k.a. "row-level") and "field-level" access control in MongoDB.
+Its pipeline applies programmatic role-based access control rules rather than declarative ones to enforce what data users can access within a view.
+In a real-world situation, you would additionally use a declarative role to limit the client application with access only to the view and not the underlying collection._

 ## Sample Data Population

-If you are using a self-installed MongoDB deployment, run the following commands to drop any old version of the database (if it exists) and create the necessary roles and users to help with implementing programmatic access control:
+If you are using a self-installed MongoDB deployment, run the commands below to create the necessary roles and users to help with implementing programmatic access control:

 > _If you are using a [MongoDB Atlas Database Cluster](https://www.mongodb.com/atlas/database), then instead, use the [Atlas console](https://cloud.mongodb.com/) to define the roles and users for your Atlas project and its database cluster._